-(This guest post is by intern R. Grant Kleiser, European Reading Room.
+(This guest post is by R. Grant Kleiser, an intern in the European Reading Room.
 Part 2 concentrates on French military action on behalf of the American Revolution.
 Click here for Part 1.)

 During American independence celebrations, it is easy to forget the extent of French involvement in the revolutionary struggle, and particularly the battle of Yorktown, but as we look to France on Bastille Day, it seems fitting to acknowledge their role in American Independence.